When I go through a first-time UX that makes me want to quit or return a product, I immediately remember a childhood memory:

 They nailed it!

-Another important step that I talked about was to using checklists, progress, and time indicators.
+Another important crucial step that I talked about above was using checklists, progress, and time indicators.

-Since their product is all about organizing tasks, they also provide these checklists to help users manage their time better and make sure that they are not missing anything out.
+Since their product is all about organizing tasks, they provide these checklists to help users manage their time better and make sure that they are not missing out on anything.

-I hope that you can make use of my suggestions to the fullest and give a perfect first impression that users will be impressed with as I am impressed with my experiences with Notion, Slack, and ClickUp.
+I hope that you can make use of my suggestions to the fullest and give a perfect first impression that will impress users at least as much as the examples above impressed me.

 Frequently Asked Questions